How to start a business on a budget

 Alternatively, you can look around for cheaper options, as long as you don’t compromise the quality of your products or the supply chain in producing them.

-With Bokio’s free accounting software, you can do your bookkeeping, invoicing, and manage your expenses all in the same place.
+With Bokio accounting software, you can do your bookkeeping, invoicing, and manage your finances all in the same place.
 We have everything you need to help you prepare for your Self Assessment tax return, submit your VAT Return for Making Tax Digital and keep the right financial records.

 If you need an extra hand, we can help you find an accountant to work with.
 Or, if you’re already working with one, you can invite them to Bokio.